-The Barney Circle and Southeast Boulevard Transportation Planning Study will investigate:
+Barney Circle and Southeast Boulevard Transportation Planning Study

-- Transforming the Southeast Expressway Interstate into a boulevard that is integrated with adjacent neighborhoods between the new 11th Street Bridge and Barney Circle and the Anacostia River Waterfront,
+- Transforming the former Southeast Freeway into an urban boulevard that is integrated with adjacent neighborhoods between the new 11th Street Bridge, Barney Circle and the Anacostia River Waterfront;

 - Evaluating design options that consider multi-modal transportation uses.